sunitharamu-1983/GENAI-Learning-Journey/07_Articles/Transformer_Architecuture.md

 ### Decoder Understanding:

 1. **The decoder** starts with the output embeddings (the words it has transformed so far).
 These are shifted one position to the right and the Positional encoding is then added to it.
 2. This data then goes into **Masked Multi-Head attention block**.
-The masking ensures that when the model is predicting the word i, it sees the words that came before it (positions less than i) so that it does not "cheat" by reading the rest of the sentence. (*Multi head attention will be explained below*)
+The masking ensures that when the model is predicting the word i, it sees the words that came before it (positions less than i) so that it does not "cheat" by reading the rest of the sentence. (*explained above*)
 3. Just like the encoder, every sublayer in the decoder is immediately followed by an **Add & Layer Normalization** (*explained in the encoder stack*)
 4. **Encoder Decoder Attention layer** - this is where the encoder output is taken as input by the decoder.
         - Queries (Q) = Come from the previous decoder layer